Mobile Phone Policy

 Awareness-raising: We would strongly support a greater focus on educating students about the dangers of devices, internet and apps (privacy, data protection aspects, health impact, staying safe online, dealing with inappropriate content (e.g. of a violent or sexual nature), cyberbullying, etiquette, responsible use of mobile devices).
 Parents should take an active role in the process and good practices should be promoted by the school and shared with parents, e.g. concerning ways of introducing mobile phones and promoting responsible use.
 The APEEE would welcome the opportunity to collaborate on awareness-raising activities and dissemination of information.

-Going forward: It is important that students (CdE), parents (APEEE) and school management are all involved.
+Going forward: It is important that students (CdE), teachers, parents (APEEE) and school management are all involved.
 Parents would appreciate feedback on implementation and a two-way dialogue on ongoing improvement of the policy.
 Given the speed at which technology changes, the policy should be reviewed regularly (e.g. every two years).

 APEEE: Position Paper on the EEBI Mobile Phone Policy with Annex (January 2019)